Graduate

 • Two letters of recommendation: provide contact information for two recommenders

-Students in the M.A. in Southern Studies program complete 30 credit hours and follow internship, thesis, or documentary track.
+Students in the M.A. in Southern Studies program complete 30 or 36 credit hours and follow internship, thesis, or documentary track.

 • S St 601: Southern Studies Graduate Seminar I